 Resources and study materials

-You study using materials and online learning resources that are written or recommended by academics from the University of London's member institutions.
+You study using materials and online learning resources that are written or recommended by academics from the University of London's federation members.

 In many cases, we send course materials by courier or by post, but these are also available online.
-A typical study pack will contain subject guides written under the direction of the member institution.
+A typical study pack will contain subject guides written under the direction of the federation member.

 For some undergraduate courses you may also need to buy additional textbooks.
 There are a range of online and local bookshops, details can be found on this leaflet.
 You can download our leaflet [PDF] for help.